rawidaniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

    * Script that creates an empty file called hello.
 6. 5-execute
    * Script that adds execute permission to the owner of the file hello.
+7. 6-multiple_permissions
+   * Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.